-As temperatures plummet this winter, you may find yourself bundling up in layers of jackets, blankets, and hats.
-Since many dogs have thick coats of insulating, weather-proof fur, though, they may not mind the cold.
+As temperatures plummet this winter, you may be bundling up in layers of jackets, blankets, and hats.
+Not your pup, though!
+Since many dogs have thick coats that insulate and give them weatherproof fur, your furry friend may not mind the cold.

-Whatever the breed, it’s important to take some extra steps to keep your dog comfy and warm throughout the colder months — including being open to bringing them indoors.
+Whatever their breed, it’s important to take some extra steps to keep your dog comfy and warm throughout the colder months — including being open to bringing them indoors.
 No matter how much a pup enjoys the cold, rain, or snow, no dog should be left outside during extreme weather conditions.

-Whether or not a dog will stay safe and comfortable while outside in the winter is dependent on a variety of factors, including the temperature, the weather conditions (rain, snow, etc.), your dog’s fur, their individual preferences, and their outdoor setup.
+Whether a dog will stay safe and comfortable while outside in the winter depends on a variety of factors, including the temperature, the weather conditions (rain, snow, etc.), your dog’s fur, their individual preferences, and their outdoor setup.

-For example, winters in Southern California can be mild enough for dogs to stay outside all winter, while a Minnesota winter is too much for most pups.
-An Alaskan malamute may barely notice the temperature change — they may even love the snow — while some chihuahuas wear sweaters year-round.
+For example, winters in Southern California can be mild enough for dogs to stay outside year-round, while a Minnesota winter is too much for most pups.
+A Northern dog breed like an Alaskan Malamute may barely notice the temperature change — they may even love the snow — while some Chihuahuas wear sweaters year-round.
 Double-coated breeds or those with thick undercoats are best suited to cold weather, though no dog is invincible.

 Legally, it can be considered neglect to leave a dog out in the cold for extended periods of time.
-So if you have to keep your pet outdoors, make sure to set them up with adequate shelter, food, water, and space.
+So, if you have to keep your pet outdoors, make sure to set them up with adequate shelter, food, water, and space.
+This may even include a dog house heater!
 Keep reading to find out how to keep your beloved fur baby as cozy as possible while the winter rages on.

 - Kidney disease